 We’re always looking for keen and enthusiastic people to join our teams as support workers.

-Full-time, part-time and bank (casual) roles are available to fit around you and your availability.
-That flexibility does work both ways, however, as our services operate over 24 hours a day, every day.
+Full-time, part-time and bank (casual) roles are available to suit you and your availability.
+That flexibility does work both ways, however, as many of our services operate 24/7.
 Evening, weekend and night working is required for some roles, depending on the level of support people need.

 The role of a support worker can be demanding, but at the end of every day you will go home knowing that you have made a difference.